Special Education Programs & Academic Support

 Preschool Speech and Language

 Some students who are eligible for special education, between the ages of three to five, may be eligible for support from a speech and language pathologist to address specific speech and language needs.
-Staff and parents at the Individual Education Plan Team meeting (IEP) will discuss options for preschool speech.
+Staff and parents at the Individualized Education Program (IEP) team meeting will discuss options for preschool speech.

 K-12 Continuum of Programs and Services